 Professor Scott Wilkes, Head of School of Medicine and Professor of General Practice and Primary Care at Sunderland

 “This is an exciting development for our University and the region.
-Recruiting local students who will eventually practice in their own neighbourhoods is good for improving health and wellbeing in hard to reach communities.
 I am immensely proud of the teams within the University who have brought this ambition to fruition, and very grateful to the many health commissioners, practitioners and clinicians across the region who supported our bid.”

 John Mowbray, Chair of the University’s Board of Governors